YanObolonyk/Samba_Server/README.md

 ### 3. Ensure bidirectional connection between clients and server
 To check whether both the client and server sides are visible, the ping command will be used.

+#### Important note
+If you have a firewall set up on any of the machines, ensure firtsly that in/outbound traffic for ping command and Samba service is allowed.
+If firewall is not used, [skip this step]().

+#### Ubuntu
+Check the firewall status:

+sudo ufw status

+If enabled, add:

+sudo ufw allow samba

+Recheck the allowed services.

+#### Windows
+For ping to work, go to Windows firewall settings.
+Choose Inbound Rules.
+Find and ensure to enable File and Printer Sharing (Echo Request - ICMPv4-In) for the Private profile (or for the one where the network is).

 #### Windows 10 client to server and back
 Successful ping TO server: